nodeininterviewer/nodein_intern_interview/README.txt

 sudo apt-get install python-numpy python-matplotlib

+git is also required to download and submit your solution to the problem.
+If you have never used git before the 4 command you will need is git clone git add git commit git push

+How exactly to use them can be easily found online

 Problem Description:

 For this test you will be programming a version of the RANSAC algorithm.
 RANSAC stands for random sample consenus and is an algorithm used to fit a model over data with outliers and inliers.